-Every business has a different motivation for serving their customers.
+Every business has a different motivation for serving its customers.
 Even if you sell one core service, people are coming to you for a variety of reasons.
-If you own a restaurant, some of your patrons will drop in frequently because you’re on their way home, and other customers will come only for special occasions; they can even order the exact same meal but be brought to your doorstep through circumstances.
-If you have a landscaping company, some of your customers may have a physical disability that prevents them from doing yard work while other customers might be property managers.
-Make sure your website is reaching everyone by catering to customer profiles.
+If you own a restaurant, some of your patrons will drop in often because you’re on their way home, and other customers will come only for special occasions; they can even order the exact same meal but be brought to your doorstep through circumstances.
+If you have a landscaping company, some of your customers may have a physical disability that prevents them from doing yard work, while other customers might be property managers.
+So, how do you orient your content to ensure your website is reaching everyone by catering to customer profiles?

 Content management and building a website around customer experiences can be technically challenging, even if you have a CMS like WordPress.
 Contact our web design experts to help organize your content for success.